turesheim/eclipse-timekeeper/README.md

 The context menu and toolbar buttons can be used to browse back and forward by one week.
 The current locale is used to determine week numbers.

+There is a button in the toolbar for copying the workweek in HTML format to the clipboard.

 There is built in support for *GitHub* and *Bugzilla* task repositories, however other repository types should also work.
 Tasks from *GitHub* are grouped by the name of the first query they appear in.
 Tasks from *Bugzilla* repositories are grouped by the *product*.
 When for instance using a *JIRA* repository you may want to group by a different field, this can be done by right clicking on a task and selecting a field from the **Set Grouping Field...** menu.

 Note that the timekeeping data are stored in the task repository so they follow your workspace.
 If the workspace is lost, so is the timekeeping data.